jenninglim/recursion-schemes-in-DSL/Report/report.md

 Even though this is possible, Gibbons et al say that they are equivalent.

-It is extremely common to have nested data structures in a problem domain, so it is common to define an equivalent data representation in the DSL.
+It is extremely common to have nested data structures in a problem domain, so it is common to define an equivalent recursive data representation in the DSL.
 However,
 to traverse such a structure,
 we require a recursive function.
 Because of their abundance,
-programmers often do not notice that they are using recursive functions so the idea of generalising traversals could replace a large amount of type specific functions that utilises recursion.
+programmers often do not notice that they are using recursive functions so the idea of generalising recursive traversals could replace a large amount of type specific functions.

-Meijer et al uses simple yet powerful abstract nonsense in category theory to introduced the idea of recursion schemes, a set of combinators that formulates the process of traversing and evaluating sophisticated inductive data structures.[3][1].
+Meijer et al uses simple yet powerful abstract nonsense in category theory to introduced the idea of recursion schemes, a set of combinators that formulates the process of traversing and evaluating inductive data structures.
+[3][1].
-This generalisation allows us to structure our program in a well-defined way by decoupling how a function recurse over a data structure from the underlying purpose of the function meaning, this means programmers can just focus on what the function is actually does.
+This generalisation allows us to structure our program in a well-defined way by decoupling how a function recurse over a data structure from the underlying purpose of the function.
+As a a result, programmers can just focus on what the function is actually does.

 The authors begin to criticising those who functionally program without recursion schemes, comparing them to imperative programmers who use gotos.